-\BIOL 1471 - General Biology I (4 credit hours).
-This course is designed to serve as an introductory course for those students who wish to become biology majors.
+BIOL 1471 - General Biology I (4 credit hours).
+This course is designed to serve as an introductory course for all students.
 It emphasizes the importance of the cell, processes that occur within the cell, and the overall unity and diversity of life and living organisms.